This Southern Pimento Cheese recipe is quick, easy, and flavorful. It’s perfect as a spread, dip, sandwich, or on its own!

 Grate your own cheese!
 While I LOVE the convenience of bagged, pre-shredded cheese from the grocery store, the cornstarch and stuff they use to keep the shreds from sticking together in the bag seems to have an effect on texture.
 I really recommend shredding your own.
 Can you use the other stuff?
 Sure!
 Just know it won’t be quite the same.

-Why do onions taste bitter?
+Why do onions sometimes taste bitter?

 I’m going to get science-y on you here for a minute, so bear with me…